Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-faq.md

 ### What is the minimum amount of BNB I can stake?

-1.002 BNB: 1 BNB, plus the relayer fee — 0.002 BNB.
+1.002 BNB: user asset — 1 BNB, plus the relayer fee for cross-chain transfer of your assets applied during the staking — 0.002 BNB.
 You must also count in the gas fee on top for sending the transaction.

 ### Why do I get less aBNBc than aBNBb for my 1 BNB?